-Another important aspect of font handling is the encoding.
+Another important aspect of font handling is encoding.
 This refers to the mapping of a character code to a particular glyph (character shape) description.
-Each font in a PDF uses a specific type of encoding, either a standard one or a custom one.
+Each font in a PDF uses a specific type of encoding, either a standard or a custom one.
 The following types of encoding are supported by the PDF file format:

 - A custom encoding can be used by defining a ‘Differences Array’.

 There are several ways in which you can get a list of all of the fonts that are used within a PDF file using Adobe Acrobat Pro or Adobe Reader.

 - Adobe Acrobat and Adobe Reader have a Fonts tab in the Document Properties window (File > Properties).
 Earlier versions would only show the fonts from the active page.
 I do not know if this is still true for newer releases.

 - The preflight engine in recent versions of Adobe Acrobat Professional is capable of providing a more detailed list of all of the fonts that are used in a PDF.

 - To get an extensive overview of all the fonts used in a document, select Create Inventory in the Options drop-down list of the Acrobat 9 Professional Preflight tool.
 The Font inventory does not only list all of the fonts but even all the glyphs that are used within the PDF.
 Below is an example of the level of detail.

 Obviously there are other tools that can provide an overview of all fonts, such as for instance the Enfocus PitStop plug-in.